flamescripts/FlowProductionTracking/Flow_Combined_URL_Checker/README.md

 ## Installation:
-- The script itself should dowloaded or cloned to a path that is accessible to Python3.
+- The script and dictionary should dowloaded or cloned to a path that is accessible to Python3.
 - The URL data comes from the dictionary file ```url_dict.py```.
 - The values for ```timeout``` and ```port``` can be modified.

 ## Usage

 This script can be ran with or without an argument.
-If no argument is provided AND if a running a FQDN check, the script will prompt for the Flow site name to replace flow_sitename value in the FQDN list.
+If no argument is provided AND if running an FQDN check, the script will prompt for the Flow site name to replace flow_sitename value in the FQDN list.

 - Example usage without an flow_sitename argument: